J. Lyons and Co., Greenford: Tea

 Tea was shipped directly from London docks to the bonded warehouses, where quality was checked by an onsite laboratory.
 Blending then took place in a dedicated and decorated blending hall.
 This enabled Lyons by the end of 1921 to match tea sales of the pre-War period, assisted by the acquisition of Horniman's Tea in 1918 which could now be fully integrated.
 By the late 1920s the Greenford factory handled over 446 LT of tea per week, distributing to over 200,000 outlets throughout the country by road and rail.

 The tea production facilities were developed post World War 2, with the introduction of tea bags.
 As loose leaf tea became less popular, the balance of production facilities changed to reflect changed consumer buying patterns.
 To cope with this expansion, and increasing profits from the now wholly owned subsidiary tea division, in 1968 a new tea warehouse and distribution centre was built on residual land adjoining the Bridge Park ice cream factory.
 On hygiene production grounds, there were no connecting passages between the two facilities, except via the main entrances on Oldfield Lane North.
+Lyons Teabag production (mainly Quickbrew Tea) was moved to the Tetley tea plant in Eaglescliff, Teesside.
+Loose leaf (packet tea) production remained along with tea blending development.